 General Information

-Students of all majors, undergrad, and grad, are eligible to apply for up to $600 in funding for projects in a broad range of the arts.
-Artists, designers, writers, musicians, and performers are welcome and encouraged to submit applications.
+Students of any major, undergrad and grad, are eligible to apply for up to $800 in funding for projects by artists, designers, writers, musicians, and performers.

-Funded projects may not be used to receive credit in a course or for a graduate thesis, and all work for the project must be done outside of the classroom.
+Funded projects may not be used to receive credit in a course or for a graduate thesis, and all work for the project must be done outside of class time.

 Submission

-The first step is to fill out the application form found HERE.
+The first step is to complete the application form below.
 You will receive a confirmation e-mail right away.
-Then a separate e-mail with a link to a Dropbox folder will be sent soon after with specific instructions outlining how to upload your application.
-If you are planning to apply, go ahead and do this first step even if your application isn't complete so your drop-box will be ready in advance.
+A separate e-mail with a link to a folder in CyBox will be sent soon after, along with instructions on how to upload your application.
+If you are planning to apply, go ahead and complete this first step, even if your application isn't complete, so your CyBox folder will be ready in advance.

 When you upload your Focus Grant proposals, they must be in a PDF format and include a cover sheet, project narrative, timeline, budget, and advisor recommendation letter.
-Specific details about each section are below, as well as sample applications.
+Specific details for each section are below, along with sample applications.

 Proposal Components